verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] She was voted most likely to take over the world, by us.
 - [ ] You're not asking but you look stunning
 - [ ] The poor die defending the border.
 The rich cross them for vacation.
+- [ ] No miseries big enough to complain about.
+- [ ] As a member of the non-tattooed community, I have to ask how does it feel?